Bruce Osborne

 Bruce H. Osborne (August 27, 1924 – November 23, 2008) was an American football player and coach.
 He was head football coach at the College of Southern Utah—now known as Southern Utah University—from 1954 to 1964.
 Southern Utah competed as a junior college prior to 1963.
 Osborne played college football at Utah State University and Brigham Young University (BYU).

 After coaching at Delta High School in Delta, Utah, Osborne was hired in 1953 to coach the sophomore football and basketball teams at Provo High School in Provo, Utah.
 A year later, he was appointed the head football coach at the College of Southern Utah.

 Osborne was born on August 27, 1924 in Minersville, Utah to Josiah Osborne Jr. and Lucy Murdock Osborne.
-He served with the in the South Pacific United States Marine Corps during World War II.
+He served with the South Pacific United States Marine Corps during World War II.
 Osborne was a member of the Church of Jesus Christ of Latter-day Saints.
 He died on November 23, 2008, in Cedar City, Utah.